 Although only about one percent of smart devices currently connected as a part of the Internet of Things that number grows daily.
 While it enhances productivity, it provides hackers a new entry point to servers.
 Networked copiers and printers provide a launch point for lateral attacks.
 When interviewing potential consultants, ask about their IoT recommendations.
 Their ability to effectively address this emerging area of concern reflects their abilities to develop an appropriate plan and reveals how current the consultant stays on industry developments.

-You can easily keep your business cyber-secure by hiring a consultant and working with them to develop a plan tailored for your business.
+You can easily keep your small business cyber security by hiring a consultant and working with them to develop a plan tailored for your business.
 You must implement and enforce it to make it work.
 Your company can remain secure and prepared for the latest threats.
 It takes careful planning and execution.